 Through the UCITS fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainabilityrelated disclosures in the financial services sector ("Disclosure Regulation"), without pursuing an explicit ESG and/or sustainable investment strategy.
 When selecting the assets, the Company assesses and considers not only typical criteria such as performance, liquidity, risk and the financial and economic success of an issuer but also the issuer's performance in the areas of environment, social and governance (ESG standards).
 The assessment and consideration of ESG standards takes place within the framework of the implementation of the individual investment strategy for the UCITS fund in the form of basic exclusions of assets, which restrict the investment universe.
-These exclusions are more fundamental, which is why they do not constitute a focus on investments in sustainable assets or a sustainable investment strateqv
+These exclusions are more fundamental, which is why they do not constitute a focus on investments in sustainable assets or a sustainable investment strategy.

-Investment limits
+Article 27 Investment limits

-1. At least 70% of the UCITS fund's assets must be invested in equities of issuers with registered offices in Europe.
+1. At least 51% of the UCITS fund's assets must be invested in equities of domestic and foreign issuers.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
-2. Up to 30% of the UCITS fund's assets may be invested in interest-bearing securities.
-Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.

-3. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

-4. At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+- 2. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 3.
+At least 60% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.